College and Chronic Illness: Your First Two Weeks on Campus

 clinic, pharmacy (on campus or off), bus stops if you are using

-provided transportation, your class buildings, elevators, and ramps if
+provided transportation, your class buildings and the bathrooms closest to your classrooms, elevators, ramps if

 you’re using a wheelchair or avoiding stairs, your advisor’s